Dreaming of a simpler life

 Powering up with a generator

 Another option for a generator while being off grid is a generator with a continuous power rating.
 Continuous power generators are designed to provide power on a continuous basis at a constant 100% load for an unlimited number of hours each year.
 This means you can use all the power at the same power level at all times of the year.
 This is probably the best option for people going off grid, since the power grid would be inaccessible.
-To purchase a prime power generator or continuous power generator, contact the dealers on alltimepower.com.
-Installers will be able to guide you through the process of purchasing a generator that will fit your power needs.
+To purchase a prime power generator or continuous power generator, use our generator sizing calculator to get an estimate and match with independent dealers who will compete to give you the best price.

 Preparing for this leap